asgardeo/asgardeo-tomcat-saml-agent/README.md

         </form>
       ```

-### Enable Logout
+### Enable logout
-1. The home.jsp page is a page which we want to secure i.e. in case there are no active sessions, the http://localhost.com:8080/io.asgardio.tomcat.saml.agent.sample/home.jsp should not be accessible.
+1. The home.jsp page is a page which we want to secure i.e. in case there are no active sessions, the http://localhost.com:8080/sample-app/home.jsp should not be accessible.
 In the sample we are using, if there is no active session in
  place, we would redirect the user for authentication.
 In the home.jsp, there is a logout link which will be used to
   create a SLO request.

       `<a href="logout?SAML2.HTTPBinding=HTTP-POST">Logout</a>`

-### Retrieving User Attributes
+### Retrieving user attributes

 1. The web app needs to be configured to read the attributes sent from the Identity Server upon successful
  authentication.
 In the SampleApp, we would customize the home.jsp file as follows to retrieve the user attributes.